QingChuanWS/TensorflowLiteMicro/README_en.md

 ## 3. Use Tensorflow Lite Micro

-After successfully downloading the Tensorflow Lite Micro package:
+After successfully downloading Tensorflow Lite Micro package:

-- Change the package folder name of `TensorflowLiteMicro_xxx` (where `xxx` is the package version number) downloaded under the `packages` file to `TensorflowLiteMicro` (that is, remove the version number, so as not to affect compilation)
-- Function configuration through menuconfig, the configuration options in menuconfig are:
+- First, perform configuration through menuconfig in RT-Thread's env tool, where the configuration options in menuconfig are:

 ```
 RT-Thread online packages